TheZoraiz/ascii-image-converter/README.md

 <br>

 You can combine flags as well.
-Following command outputs colored and negative ascii art, with fixed 100 by 30 character dimensions, custom defined ascii characters " .-=+#@" and saves the output in current directory as well.
+Following command outputs colored and negative ascii art, flips ascii art horizontally and vertically, with fixed 100 by 30 character dimensions, custom defined ascii characters " .-=+#@" and saves the output in current directory as well.

 ```
-ascii-image-converter [image paths/urls] -Cnd 100,30 -m " .-=+#@" -s ./
+ascii-image-converter [image paths/urls] -Cndxy 100,30 -m " .-=+#@" -s ./
 ```
 <br>